achtnullzwei/Doorman/docs/en/changelog/firmware.md

 ### ✨ Improvements
 - **Better Entity Grouping**
-   Navigate with ease! **Entities** are now more logically grouped on the webserver for effortless control and access.
+   Navigate with ease! **Entities** are now more logically grouped on the web interface for effortless control and access.

 - **Simplified ESPHome Configuration**
    We’ve made the ESPHome config files **more modular**!
 Configurations are now split into separate add-ons for smoother management.